SLM Corporation (SLM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-9, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM).
+BENSALEM, Pa., Jan.
+14, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM).

-IF YOU SUFFERED A LOSS ON YOUR SLM INVESTMENTS, CLICK HERE BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?